 A cache is a small piece of memory that briefly hold data while a program runs.
-Caches hold small pieces of data such as letters and integers, not large files like songs, pictures, or other large data structures.
+Caches hold small pieces of data such as letters and integers, not large files like songs, pictures, or other large data structures (by negation).
+Main memory, in contrast, holds larger units of data that might be needed by a program on a less frequent basis (compare and contrast).